3 years full-time (plus optional placement year)

 At York, you'll have access to a huge range of unique facilities.

-A dedicated experimental archaeology centre is located nearby.
-You'll also have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.
+You'll have access to the campus library and other University resources, including the Borthwick Institute for Archives.
+You'll also have access to a wide range of archaeological equipment, including:

 You'll be assessed using a variety of methods, including essays, exams, assessed presentations and team projects.